Home Business & Other LaTeX Cookbook - Second Edition

 This first text will contain

 7. Add a bulleted list using an itemize environment.
-Each list item starts with \item.
-Using \ref{label}, we will refer to labels, which we will create later:
+Each list item starts with an \item command.
+Using the \ref{label} command, we will already refer to labels we will create later:

 \begin{itemize}